 It is also here that cannabis exerts its analgesic effects.
 One of the chemical compounds in marijuana, THC, has a similar molecular shape to our endocannabinoids.
 Its structure allows it to bind with CB1 receptors and have a comparable effect.

 However, the body breaks down THC far more slowly than it does our natural endocannabinoids.
-This means that the effects of cannabis can last for a much longer time.
+This means the effects of cannabis can last for a much longer time.
 Marijuana’s powerful stimulation of the CB1 receptors is also what causes its characteristic high.

 It found that patients using cannabis were more likely to drop out of clinical trials than those using a placebo.
 They cited adverse nervous system and psychiatric effects as the primary reason.
 Nevertheless, the review did find that patients using cannabis-based medicines were more likely to experience at least 50% improvements in pain.